 Read Dr. Young's full bio below and click here for a special faculty spotlight Q&A.

 Benjamin Scott Young received his Ph.D. in Philosophy from the University of South

-the Associate Dean for Strategic Initiatives & International education at the Judy
+Dean for Strategic Initiatives & International Education.

 Among his international initiatives, he leads the Honors Semester in Exeter program